Planning Your Deployment

 Graylog server nodes should have the following (minimum) allocated for disk space:

-Graylog and OpenSearch nodes need high IOPS SSD storage to handle raw logs, message indices, and configurations effectively.
-OpenSearch recommends a minimum of 50,000 IOPS, with 300,000 IOPS as the preferred option.
-Lower IOPS values can work with burst mechanisms like AWS Burst Credits.
+Graylog and search backend nodes need high IOPS SSD storage to handle raw logs, message indices, and configurations effectively.
+(OpenSearch recommends a minimum of 50,000 IOPS, with 300,000 IOPS as the preferred option.
+Lower IOPS values can work with burst mechanisms like AWS Burst Credits.)

-IOPS play a significant role in the performance of OpenSearch nodes, especially during high utilization periods, given that OpenSearch performs data indexing and searching tasks.
+IOPS play a significant role in the performance of search backend nodes, especially during high utilization periods, given that data nodes perform data indexing and searching tasks.
 These nodes will require substantial memory and processing power, especially for environments with high log volumes or complex search queries.
 Observations indicate that maintaining IOPS above 8,000 is crucial for optimal cluster performance.

 RAM/Memory